Skip to Content

 Definitely spend part of the day watching patriotic movies.
 If you’re not sure which ones to watch, we have a huge list of patriotic movies that you can pick from.

 You’re able to stream a lot of those on Amazon Prime, Netflix, or Hulu, so you don’t have to worry about not owning the DVDs or having access to those movies.
-You can definitely find something to watch.
+You can definitely find something to watch with the entire family.

 And if you want to make it more of an “event,” we have a post about how to have an at home movie night.
 So you can take some tips from that post.